Distribution functions for a family of axially symmetric galaxy models: DFs for the family of disks

 At this point, we may notice that this $f_{1+}(\varepsilon)$ corresponds to the DF formulated by \cite{BT} when $\Omega = 0$.
 (Note that there is a difference of constants as a result of a different definition of the relative potential and relative energy.)

 To obtain a full DF, we use the maximum entropy principle by means of eq. (\ref{DFgen1}) and the result is

-As it is shown in figure \ref{fig:DFm1A}, $\alpha$ determines a particular rotational state in the stellar system (from here on we set $G=a=M=1$ in order to generate the graphics, without loss of generality).
+In figure \ref{fig:DFm1A} we shown the contours of $f_{1}^{(A)}$ for different values of $\alpha$: we take $\alpha = 10$ in figure \ref{fig:DFm1A}(a), $\alpha = 1$ in figure \ref{fig:DFm1A}(b), $\alpha = 0.1$ in figure \ref{fig:DFm1A}(c) and $\alpha = 0$ in figure \ref{fig:DFm1A}(d).
+As it is shown in the figures, $\alpha$ determines a particular rotational state in the stellar system (from here on we set $G=a=M=1$ in order to generate the graphics, without loss of generality).
 As $\alpha$ increases, the probability to find a star with positive $L_{z}$ increases as well.
 A similar result can be obtained for $\alpha<0$, when the probability to find a star with negative $L_{z}$ decreases as $\alpha$ decreases, and the corresponding plots would be analogous to figure \ref{fig:DFm1A}, after a reflection about $L_{z}=0$.

 We can generalize this result if we perform the analysis in a rotating frame.
 At first instance, it is necessary to deal with the effective potential in order to take into account the fictitious forces.
 Choosing conveniently $\Phi_{0r}$, the relative potential in the rotating frame takes the form